 Preheat the oven to 150 F or the lowest temperature setting to keep the sauce warm while you prepare the chicken and rice.
-Or, if you have a very low burner, you may keep the sauce warm on it.
-An induction burner is ideal for very low simmers.
+If you have a very low burner, you may keep the sauce warm on it.
+An induction burner is ideal for low simmers.

 In a small saucepan or the bottom of a double boiler, bring about 1 inch of water to a simmer (do not boil).

 In the top of a double boiler or a stainless steel bowl which will fit on a small saucepan, whisk the egg yolks with the lemon juice and water.

 Place the bowl or pan over the simmering water, making sure the bottom does not come in contact with the water.
 Whisk constantly for a minute or two, or until the egg mixture is warm and begins to thicken.

 Slowly whisk the melted butter into the egg yolk mixture.
 Cook over the simmering—not boiling—water, whisking constantly, until the sauce mixture has thickened.
 Remove from heat and stir in salt to taste and cayenne pepper.
 Cover and move to the preheated oven or a very low burner to keep warm.

 In a large skillet over high heat, combine chicken, onion, salt, thyme, pepper, and water to cover.
 Bring to a boil then reduce heat to low; cover and simmer for 20 to 30 minutes, or until chicken is cooked through and tender.
 The minimum safe temperature for chicken is 160 F.